Friday, October 25, 2024 to Saturday, October 26, 2024

 Bunche Hall, Rm 10383 & online

-This two-day symposium aims to bridge the gap between Southeast Asian (SEA) language educators and linguists specializing in pragmatics within SEA languages.
-The event will highlight the significance of pragmatics research for SEA language teaching, making this research accessible to SEA language teachers.
+This two-day symposium aims to bridge the gap between East Asian (EA) Southeast Asian (SEA) language educators and linguists specializing in pragmatics within Asian languages.
+The event will highlight the significance of pragmatics research for EA and SEA language teaching, making this research accessible to language teachers.
 Participants will receive training in contextual analysis of real-life texts and speech from various social settings, along with practical tools to apply pragmatics to enhance language teaching and classroom interactions.
-By attending, SEA language instructors will gain valuable insights into pragmatics and discover practical applications for their teaching practices.
+By attending, EA and SEA language instructors will gain valuable insights into pragmatics and discover practical applications for their teaching practices.

 PROGRAM/SCHEDULE